bcmi/SLBR-Visible-Watermark-Removal/README.md

 Please specify the checkpoint save path in ```--checkpoint``` and dataset path in```--dataset_dir```.

+### Pretrained Model
+We will release the pretrained model in next month!

 ## Visualization Results
 We also show some qualitative comparision with state-of-art methods: